Solution to: Thoughtless Thief

 There are five statements in which nothing is said about the possible offender:

-In addition, it follows from the introduction that statement A3 is true.
+Additionally, it follows from the introduction that statement A3 is true.

-On the basis of an assumption about which suspect is the offender, we can count how many of the remaining statements are true:
+Based on an assumption about which suspect is the offender, we can count how many of the remaining statements are true:

 Statement: A is the offender: B is the offender: C is the offender: D is the offender: None of the suspects is the offender: